Chronowanderer/aLBcells-for-HDsystem/README.md

 ## How to run models
 Download Matlab scripts and run each main code section by section, following instructions embedded.
 These sections include basic settings, hyperparameter settings, data pre-processing, training, basic plotting, and testing (with final plotting).

-Three independent main codes are provided:
+Four independent main codes are provided:

     aLB_main % aLB_main.m, Simulations of model with a single Visual-aLB connection (Figs 1-4; S1-S5, S8, S10 Figs).
     aLB2HD_main % aLB2HD_main.m, Simulations of model with the whole Visual-aLB-dRSC-HD/gRSC architecture in Fig 1A (Figs 5-8; S6-S8 Figs).